sabre1041/openshift-internal-roadshow/exercises/05-jboss.md

 In a few moments, OpenShift will automatically start the first build for you.
 You can see this in the web console:

-    A build of ose-rht-offices is running.
-A new deployment will be created automatically once the build completes.
+    Build ose-rht-offices #1 is running.
+A new deployment will be created automatically once the build completes

 You can also see this with the *oc* command: